Beyond Willpower: The Grown-Up's Guide to Fitness Consistency That Actually Lasts

 Strengthen with time rather than diminishing

-This doesn’t mean abandoning performance goals — it means contextualizing them within a broader perspective that recognises and values the process itself, regardless of specific outcomes.
+This doesn’t mean abandoning performance goals — it means contextualising them within a broader perspective that recognises and values the process itself, regardless of specific outcomes.

 🎭 The Consistency Paradox: When Flexibility Creates Stability